oxpig/ITsFlexible/README.md

 ---
 ![Unit tests](https://github.com/fspoendlin/AbFlex/actions/workflows/unittest_linting.yml/badge.svg)

-AbFlex is a Python package for [describe the purpose of your package here].
+AbFlex is a Python package for classifying the conformational flexibility of antibody CDRs and loop motifs in general proteins.

 ## Abstract